*Courses are subject to change

 Master of Public Health with specialization in Health Policy and Management.
 This program focuses on the decisions, plans, and actions organizations and governments take to achieve health promotion and care goals.

 Visit University of Hawaii at Mānoa to learn more about their distance learning programs.

 UH Hilo – Master of Counseling Psychology, Indigenous Language & Cultural Education, and many, many more!

 You can earn a certificate or degree while living right here on Molokai!
-Explore one of our many Distance Learning Programs offered throughout the University of Hawaii campuses online at: www.uhonline.hawaii.edu/programs.
-Find out more about cost and how to get started at: www.uhonline.hawaii.edu/.
+Explore one of our many Distance Learning Programs offered throughout the University of Hawaii campuses online at www.uhonline.hawaii.edu/programs.
+Find out more about cost and how to get started at www.uhonline.hawaii.edu/.
 Get local support at the Molokai Education Center.
-Call for more information: Phone: (808) 553-4490 Opt 5 or email: email@example.com.
+Call for more information: Phone: (808) 553-4490 Opt 3 or email: firstname.lastname@example.org.

 Theresa Tamanaha – Distance Education Specialist Phone: (808) 553-4490 Option #3